anoop-b/SecureTheNews/README.md

 1. `cd folder-name` to open the folder
 2. `gridsome develop` to start a local dev server at `http://localhost:8080`
 3. Happy coding 🎉🙌

+## Resources

+- Backend API and original project by [Freedom of Press](https://github.com/freedomofpress/securethenews)